Food poisoning is not usually serious. Most people get better within a few days. You can usually treat yourself or your child at home.

 - your baby or young child has suspected food poisoning

-- you have a long-term underlying condition.
-This could be inflammatory bowel disease (IBD), diabetes or kidney disease
+- you have a long-term underlying condition such as inflammatory bowel disease, diabetes or kidney disease

 - you have a weak immune system - for example, because of medication, cancer treatment or HIV